The Laundress recalls more products over health risk

 The Laundress said most of the recalled products were already covered by a previous recall.
 The CPSC listing states that 730,000 of the 800,000 products were recalled on December 1, 2022.

-In that cse, The Laundress recalled its laundry detergent, fabric conditioner and other cleaning products because they may contain bacteria.
+In that case, The Laundress recalled its laundry detergent, fabric conditioner and other cleaning products because they may contain bacteria.

 As The Laundress urged in that initial recall, people should stop using the affected products, including the recalled fabric conditioners.